surgicalcoder/ApiClientGenerator/README.md

 - 3.0.47 - Remove trailing / from URLs as it will break optional parameters, might need to think about a better way to do this.
 - 3.0.49 - Expose AllAttributes property on Classes / Methods for external processing
 - 3.0.50 - Added a bit of logic to AllAttributes and added missing class processing
+- 3.1.51 - Fixed a bug where transform to a Primitive Type wasn't being removed from body, added HTTP Verb functionality, added ability to generate Idempotency keys, and added ability of AllowedStringValue to be a strongly typed struct (to help enforce)